eboza00/eboza00.github.io/_pages/about.md

   - /about.html
 ---

-Hi, my name's Efraín Boza.
-I'm an instructor and a researcher at the Department of Economics of the University of Costa Rica (UCR).
-I am also a Research Assistant at London School of Economics (LSE) under the supervision of Jose Pablo Vasquez, Ph.D and Isabela Manelici, Ph.D.
+Hi, my name’s Efraín Boza.
+I’m an instructor and a researcher working in the Department of Economics at the University of Costa Rica (UCR).
+I am also a Research Assistant for Jose Pablo Vasquez, Ph.D and Isabela Manelici, Ph.D. at the London School of Economics (LSE).

-Previously, I have been an assistant at different institutions including National University Singapur (NUS) and the University of Costa Rica (UCR), and a consultant in different joint proyects with multilateral institutions.
+I have been an assistant at different institutions including National University Singapur (NUS) and the University of Costa Rica (UCR), and a consultant on different joint proyects founded by multilateral institutions.

-My main fields of interest are Development Economics, International Trade, Applied Microeconomics and Industrial Organization.
+My fields of interest are Development Economics, International Trade, Applied Microeconomics and Industrial Organization.

 You can find my CV.